 If you are unsure of where to direct your enquiry, please contact our Registered Office.

-For more information on the process, download the WEA Complaints Guide.
+If you have a complaint please telephone, write or email your nearest WEA Regional Office.
+For more information on the process download the WEA Complaints Guide.

-For information on how to register a complaint with the Skills Funding Agency is also available here.
+If you wish to register a complaint with the Skills Funding Agency click here.

 Problems with our website